LordEnki7/butterflyproviders/replit.md

 - Consolidated contact information in footer with company address and credentials
 - Reduced header height to 80px (from original 136px) for better space efficiency while maintaining visibility (February 5, 2025)
 - Increased logo size in header to 240px height (3x larger) with overflow styling to extend beyond header bounds
-- Increased footer height to 90px (2x larger) to better accommodate all content and improved logo sizing
+- Increased footer height to 180px (4x original size) to provide ample space for all content with improved logo sizing
 - Changed footer contact section heading from "Contact" to "Get In Touch"
 - Updated all page padding to accommodate 80px fixed header size
 - Fixed header layout to ensure navigation items are fully visible